aws-samples/amazon-elasticsearch-service-with-authentication/README.md

 ## License Summary

-This sample code is made available under the MIT license.
+This sample code is made available under the BSD-2-Clause license.